NEW ZEALAND

 He first appeared on television in a satirical sequence on a current affairs programme, Gallery, in 1973.
 Over the following five years, Fred Dagg - a farmer-figure in black working singlet, tattered shorts and gumboots - became the best-known character in NZ comedy.
 He appeared regularly on television, toured the country with a stage show, appeared in a movie, Dagg Day Afternoon, and made records, including Fred Dagg's Greatest Hits (1975).

 Clarke's prolific talent was also used on radio, a medium on which he was particularly successful when he first moved to Australia.
-Since then, he has discarded the Fred Dagg image and become a leading script writer for film and television as well as a television performer.
-Fred Dagg Discography
+Then, he has discarded the Fred Dagg image and became a leading script writer for film and television as well as a television performer.
+Fred Dagg Discography.